Evertras/go-wasm-rpc/README.md

 The actual usage of this tool is clunky.
 It would be nicer to use [Cobra](https://github.com/spf13/cobra) or similar down the line... maybe.
-The pain is mitigated by the fact that it's a one time setup that will be buried in a Makefile or equivalent somewhere.
+The pain is mitigated by the fact that it's a one time setup that will be buried in a Makefile or equivalent somewhere, but that's not an excuse.

-The organization of this repo is a little messy.
+The organization of this repo is messy.
 Open to suggestions.

 This README is a first pass and could almost certainly be improved and will need updating when the organization of the repo is improved.